motus-engineering/interrupt/_drafts/stm32-zephyr-devcontainer.md

 ```

 ## Git Configuration
 In order to make the git workflow smooth, you can configure WSL to use the Git Credential Manager installed on your Windows host.
-This only needs to be done once per WSL distro you have, and you may only ever have one.
+This only needs to be done once per WSL distro instance you have, and you may only ever have one.
 Note also, that you should `git clone` any repo you are working with inside your WSL file space.
 If you place the repo in the Windows file space (e.g. `C:\my_repo`), there will be a significant [performance](https://learn.microsoft.com/en-us/windows/wsl/filesystems#file-storage-and-performance-across-file-systems) hit that will noticeably slow your builds down.

 The README file directs you to set this up by first installing Git for Windows, then in WSL, configure your global name and email and login to github with the Github CLI tool `gh`.

 Doing all this ensures your credentials will also be available inside any devcontainer you subsequently run from that WSL instance.
+Features in VSCode like Source Control, or Extensions like GitHub Actions and GitHub Pull Requests will now work properly along with `git` on the command line.

 ## West Workspace
 Zephyr's meta tool `west` supports three project [topologies](https://docs.zephyrproject.org/latest/develop/west/workspaces.html#topologies-supported).
 This project uses the T2: Star topology, where the application is the manifest repository as shown below.